EarthBound / Mother

 Starmen.net

-On February of 1999, Tomato and reidman launched Earthbound.net as a central website for North-American EarthBound fans; on 2000, they changed their domain to Starmen.net.
+In February of 1999, Tomato and reidman launched Earthbound.net as a central website for North-American EarthBound fans; in 2000, they changed their domain to Starmen.net.[6]
 Since its origin, Starmen.net managed to be noticed by the gaming media and eventually Nintendo of America as well.
 This was only possible thanks to the devoted fanbase that organized different projects, contests, petitions and original content as well.

 Petitions

-On three different occasions, Starmen.net organized fan petitions with different goals.
-On 1999, the Mother on Game Boy Color Petition that collected 1,850 signatures.
-On 2000, the EarthBound 64 Petition that collected 10,013 signatures.[8]
-Afterwards, in 2003, the Mother 3 Petition collected 31,338 signatures.[9]
-Despite the high number of fans involved, these petitions didn’t receive a response of Nintendo of America; although they proved that EarthBound fans were extremely devoted.
+Starmen.net has organized numerous fan petitions for the release of additional titles in the series.
+In 1999, the Mother on Game Boy Color Petition that collected 1,850 signatures.
+In 2000, the EarthBound 64 Petition collected 10,013 signatures.[7]
+Afterwards, in 2003, the Mother 3 Petition collected 31,338 signatures.[8]
+Despite the high number of turnout, these petitions didn't elicit any official response of Nintendo of America; although they proved that EarthBound fans were extremely devoted.

 Funfests